 Welcome to our second e-Newsletter.
 The big news is that we have been nominated for a 'Tourism Activity of the Year 2011' award, along with two other nominees.
-This is a huge achievement for City Sightseeing Bristol and is recognition of all our efforts over many years.
+This is a huge achievement for Bristol Insight and is recognition of all our efforts over many years.
 We also have two interviews: one with Mary Cook, one of our newly qualified guides, and another with 'Mr Brunel' not the real one but a young actor who is portraying the great man.
 Other stories feature 'Dennis' (our new 'buggy-friendly' bus), an exciting Wildlife Tour on the Downs on June 5th, and news of the Great Western Chorus whose members include two of our own guides!

 Awards Nomination ‘Tourism Activity of the Year 2011' nomination ...